Tech companies like Google and Meta made cuts to DEI programs in 2023 after big promises in prior years

 In addition to cutting staff who worked on DEI programs and ERGs, both Meta and Google cut planned learning and development training for underrepresented talent, according to multiple sources who asked not to be named due to fear of retaliation.
 Meta said that learning and development programs were "merely streamlined to make them more impactful."

-"There's a consistent amount of folks who have completely failed, mostly because they don't have the internal teams to keep the mission forward," said Simone White, who is senior vice president of Revenue Blavity, a media organization that focuses on content for the Black community, and puts on AfroTech, which became a popular tech conference for Black tech talent and companies seeking to hire them.
+"There's a consistent amount of folks who have completely failed, mostly because they don't have the internal teams to keep the mission forward," said Simone White, who is a senior vice president at Blavity, a media organization that focuses on content for the Black community, and puts on AfroTech, which became a popular tech conference for Black tech talent and companies seeking to hire them.

 Cuts impacting external organizations